itsalibahadori/zarinpal-gravity-form/README.md

   - Download latest version of module from [Relases](https://github.com/AliBahadori41/zarinpal-gravity-form/releases/).

 > [!IMPORTANT]
->  To use module GFPersion must be installed and actived in your wordpress.
+>  To use module GFPersion must be installed and activated in your wordpress.

 ## Changelog